Off-Highway Vehicles (OHV)

 Battle Park Trailhead is popular with horse users.
 A camping area with facilities is located across the road.
 This trailhead provides access to Battle Park Trail - #173 and nearby access to…

-This motorized trail is accessed through private land following the shore of Bighorn Reservoir.
+This 1.4 mile long motorized trail is accessed through private land following the shore of Bighorn Reservoir.

-A popular trail within the Woodrock area.
-Allows access to Bonanza Creek and part of a larger motorized trail system.
+This 2.3 mile long trail is popular in the Woodrock area.
+It allows access to Bonanza Creek and part of a larger motorized trail system.

 Buck Creek Vees Trail - #361